siyuanchai1999/siyuanchai/content/publication/M5/index.md

 cost-effectively expand the capacity and bandwidth of a memory system, complementing the traditional DDR interface.
 However, CXL DRAM presents 2–3× longer access latency than DDR DRAM, forming a tiered-memory system that demands an effective and efficient page-migration solution.
-Although many page-migration solutions have been proposed for past tiered-memory systems, they have achieved limited success.
+Although many page-migration solutions have been proposed for past tiered-Memory system, they have achieved limited success.
 To tackle the challenge of managing tiered-memory systems, this work first presents a CXL-driven profiling solution to precisely and transparently count the number of accesses to every 4KB page and 64B word in CXL DRAM.